Xav83/Xav83.github.io/_posts/AdventOfCode/2015/Day 2: I Was Told There Would Be No Math.md

 - [std::max](https://en.cppreference.com/w/cpp/algorithm/max)

 Thanks for you reading, hope you liked it 😃
-And until next part, have fun learning and growing.
+And until the next part, have fun learning and growing.